aaryaparadkar/weather_app/README.md

 ## Features

-- **Real-time Weather Data:** Fetches and displays accurate weather information using a weather API.
+- **Real-time Weather Data:** Fetches and displays accurate weather information using the weather API 'OpenWeatherMap'.

 - **Responsive Design:** The app is designed to provide a seamless experience across various devices and screen sizes.